ivandavidov/minimal/README.md

 * [Runlinux](https://github.com/cirosantilli/runlinux) - environment to build and test Linux kernels.

+### Donations

+* If you find MLL or its related projects useful, you can express your positive attitude via [PayPal donation](https://www.paypal.me/MinimalLinuxLive).
+All donations will be spent on food.

+* If you don't like MLL (or me in particular), you can express your _not-so-positive_ attitude via [PayPal donation](https://www.paypal.me/MinimalLinuxLive).
+All donations will be spent on food for thought.

 ### Thank you!

-Do you like this project?
-Yes?
-Well, in that case I would very much appreciate it if you give your honest opinion about MLL in [DistroWatch](http://distrowatch.com/dwres.php?resource=ratings&distro=mll).
+Don't miss the chance to share your honest opinion about MLL in [DistroWatch](http://distrowatch.com/dwres.php?resource=ratings&distro=mll).
 And don't forget to check the Minimal Linux Live page on [Facebook](http://facebook.com/MinimalLinuxLive).

-Thank you!
+Thank you for your support!